Angiocentric glioma: MYB-QKI Protein Fusion

-In 2016, Bandopadhayay and his research team proposed a potential genetic abnormality attributor for AG formation.
+In 2016, Bandopadhayay and her research team proposed a potential genetic abnormality attributor for AG formation.
 According to their proposal, gene fusions that activate the mitogen-associated protein kinase (MAPK) pathway can induce AG malignant cells.
 After completing combined genomic analysis of whole-genome sequencing and RNA sequencing data from 172 paediatric low-grade gliomas (PLGG) subtypes, they recognized protein fusion of the MYB and QKI gene in most AG profiles, thus hypothesizing it to be the tumor-causing driver.
 MYB is a proto-oncogene, whereas QKI is a tumor-suppressor gene.
 The abnormal fusion of the two may impose a malignant effect on neurologic cells as the rearrangement of QKI and MYB can prompt an increased expression of in-frame MYB-QKI fusion protein than the normal paediatric cortical brain.
 The research group proved that this protein alternation could be the critical contributor to AG oncogenicity since mice showed an enhanced cell proliferation rate after intracranial injection in experiments.
 The same article also pointed out that MYB-QKI protein facilitates the growth of vessels around the glioma.